Guide to Federal Solar Panel Incentives

-This corporate tax exemption is the same as the above incentive except it’s a corporate subsidy exclusion rather than a personal one.
+This corporate tax exemption is the same as the above incentive.
+The main difference is that it’s a corporate rather than a personal subsidy exclusion.
 Both have a subsidy rate of 100%.

 Renewable Electricity Production Tax Credit (PTC)

-This corporate tax credit is administered by the Internal Revenue Service (IRS) and allows taxpayers to sell their generated electricity and get credit for that taxable year.
-Stepdowns of the credit for certain technologies, such as wind, were put in place by legislation, but solar PV remains eligible at the full rate of $0.013/kWh.
+The Internal Revenue Service (IRS) administers this corporate tax credit, which allows taxpayers to sell their generated electricity and get credit for that taxable year.
+Legislation placed step-downs of the credit for certain technologies, such as wind.
+However, solar PV remains eligible at the full rate of $0.013 per kWh.

 Modified Accelerated Cost-Recovery System (MACRS)

-In 2017, the bonus depreciation was increased to 100% by the Tax Cuts and Jobs Act for any qualifying property that has equipment placed into service between September 27, 2017 and January 1, 2023.
+In 2017, the Tax Cuts and Jobs Act increased the bonus depreciation to 100% for any qualifying property that has equipment placed into service between Sept.
+27, 2017, and Jan.
+1, 2023.

 Energy-Efficient New Homes Tax Credit for Home Builders

-This corporate tax credit is administered by the IRS and applies to the construction sector.
-Your home qualifies for the Energy-Efficient New Homes Tax Credit for Home Builders if it’s located in the U.S., was completed before December 31, 2021, meets statute energy saving requirements, and was acquired from a contractor after December 31, 2013 and before January 1, 2022.
+The IRS administers this corporate tax credit, which applies to the construction sector.
+Your home qualifies for the Energy-Efficient New Homes Tax Credit for Home Builders if it’s located in the U.S., was completed before Dec.
+31, 2021, meets statute energy-saving requirements, and was acquired from a contractor after Dec.
+31, 2013, and before Jan.
+1, 2022.

 Depending on your energy savings and home type, your incentive can range from $1,000 to $2,000 for the tax year.